JerryTseee/CS61C_Computer_Organization_Notes/readme.md

 - multiple-threading: run multiple tasks on a single core concurrently
 - Amdahl's Law: the amount of speedup that can be achieved through parallelism is limited by the non-parallel portion of your program
 - use a "lock" to grant access to a region (critical section) so that only one thread can operate at a time

+## MapReduce
+simple data-parallel programming model and implementation for processing large dataset, users specify the computation in terms of a map function and a reduce function